kamranahmedse/walkers/README.md

 ## Extending

-- **Adding or modify levels** Head to the map file at `config/map.php` and follow the instructions at the top to add new level or modify the existing levels.
+- **Adding or modifying levels** Head to the map file at `config/map.php` and follow the instructions at the top to add new level or modify the existing levels.
 To add a new level all you have to do is add it to the `levels` array in the map.
 A sample level may look like below: For further details.
 Also please check the docs in `config/map.php`.

 ```php
 [